maple-research-lab/AdCo/README.md

 </tr>
 </tbody></table>

-Really sorry that we can't provide 800 epochs' model, which is because that we train it with 32 internal GPUs and we can't download it because of company regulations.
-For downstream tasks, we found multi-200epoch model also had similar performance.
+Really sorry that we can't provide 800 epochs' model, which is because of the company regulations, since we trained them on company machines.
+For downstream tasks, we found multi-200epoch model also had similar performances.
 Thus, we suggested you to use this [model](https://purdue0-my.sharepoint.com/:u:/g/personal/wang3702_purdue_edu/EQKYrTt0nolMrKYLQ-FPHR4Be6ZA-pPXa9HQArhFQqEr2g?e=A2gCdH) for downstream purposes.

 Performance with different negative samples: